fraidev/CSharpNetCoreSeleniumNUnit/README.md

 # CSharpNetCoreSeleniumNUnit
-A simple use of Tests in Selenium with C# Net Core and NUnit Easy Template for Selenium Tests with NetCoreApp and NUnit
+A simple use of Tests in Selenium with NetCoreApp and NUnit